djacura/AGame/README.md

 Order Details:

-- the items that where brought, incl how much each.
+- the items that were brought, incl how much each.

 Billing details: